junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The ghost contemplates on it for a moment.
 "I guess.
 But I wouldn't know if I'm still me when I'm invisible, when I can't even sense my own existence.
 Which leads to a philosophical question: what is *being*?"

 "Can we not go into metaphysics and philosophy?
-Reading those always make my head hurt, and I only do them because of college credits," Dean protests.
+Reading those always make my head hurt, and I only did them for college credits," Dean protests.
 The ghost complies in silence, lips compressed together.

-"I can use some company too, not like I have many people to talk to outside of work."
+"I can use some company too, not like I have many people to talk to outside work."
 He gives another quick glance around the apartment.
 This is a big place.
 Big, and full of empty space.

 "I'm happy to stay," the ghost says.
 "Not like I have anywhere else to go."